 Middle School Level

 - i-Ready Personalized Pathways

 What is a School-Wide Program?

-Walla Walla School District currently has nine Title 1 school-wide programs – Walla Walla Center for Children & Families, Berney Elementary, Edison Elementary, Green Park Elementary, Prospect Point Elementary, Sharpstein Elementary, Garrison Middle School, Pioneer Middle School and Lincoln High School.
+Walla Walla School District currently has eight Title 1 school-wide programs – Transitional Kindergarten at Center for Children and Families, Berney Elementary, Edison Elementary, Green Park Elementary, Sharpstein Elementary, Garrison Middle School, Pioneer Middle School and Lincoln High School.

 School-wide programs focus on the needs of students, ensuring that every student succeeds.
 School-wide programs are built on a research base indicating that students are most successful when the entire school supports the education of all.